 If you have ASD, you are very likely to get PTSD.
 Research has found that over 80% of people with ASD have PTSD six months later.
 Not everyone with ASD will get PTSD, though.

 Also, those who do not get ASD can still develop PTSD later on.
-Studies indicate that a small number (4-13%) of survivors who do not get ASD in the first month after a trauma will get PTSD in later months or years.
+Studies indicate that a small number (4% to 13%) of survivors who do not get ASD in the first month after a trauma will get PTSD in later months or years.

 Yes, a type of treatment called cognitive behavioral therapy (CBT) has been shown to have positive results.
 Research shows that survivors who get CBT soon after going through a trauma are less likely to get PTSD symptoms later.
 A mental health care provider trained in treatment for trauma can judge whether CBT may be useful for a trauma survivor.